nickbild/GigglyGram/README.md

 # GigglyGram

 You're not funny, but AI is!
-GigglyGram uses generative AI to turn you into a witty conversationalist with clever comebacks and amusing memes.
+GigglyGram is a messaging app that uses generative AI to turn you into a witty conversationalist with clever comebacks and amusing memes.

 ![](https://raw.githubusercontent.com/nickbild/GigglyGram/main/media/logo_sm.jpg)